agavetraining/science-api-samples/QUICKSTART.md

 4. Copy your client secret and client key.
 These are your client credentials.
 You will need them in the next section.

 ## Authenticate and get an access token
 Now that you have an account and your client credentials, you can start interacting with Agave.
 First up, let's trade your client credentials for an access token (also known as a bearer token).
-The access token will be added to the header of every call to you make to Agave.
+The access token will be added to the header of every call you make to Agave.
 It identifies both your individual identity as well as your client's identity to Agave.

 ```
 #!bash